oracle/graal/docs/security/security-guide.md

 When downgrading to GraalVM Community, native code execution is only available with the `allowNativeAccess` privilege.
 This also applies to languages implemented with Truffle that allow for native code extensions, such as Python and Ruby.

+Computational resource limit options are not recognized by GraalVM Community.